Search by Keyword

 They added "Things We Said Today" to their concert performances when they started their first extensive American tour on August 19th, 1964 at the Cow Palace in San Francisco, California.
 Upon finding out that the song was not the b-side to "A Hard Day's Night" in America, George began to introduce the song by saying "I think it's on a new album over here," which happened to be called "Something New."

-After the American tour concluded on September 20th, 1964, they included the song in their British tour (including three dates in Scotland), which ran from October 9th, 1964 at the Gaumont Cinema in Bradford to November 10th, 1964 at the Colston Hall in Bristol.
+After the group's American tour concluded on September 20th, 1964, they included the song in their British tour (including three dates in Scotland), which ran from October 9th, 1964 at the famous Gaumont Cinema in Bradford to November 10th, 1964 at the Colston Hall in Bristol.
 After this date, The Beatles were geared up for promoting their upcoming single and album, so "Things We Said Today" vanished from their repertoire forever.

-As mentioned above, Paul McCartney thought to include the song in his extensive set list for his "World Tour," which ran from July 26th, 1989 (London, England) to July 29th, 1990 (Chicago, Illinois).
-He decided omit the song in later tours, as he began concentrating on digging deeper into The Beatles vault for gems to feature live.
+As mentioned above, McCartney thought to include the song in his extensive set list for his "World Tour," running from September 26th, 1989 (at Drammenshallen in Drammen, Norway) to July 29th, 1990 (Chicago, Illinois).
+On January 25th, 1991, as detailed above, Paul and his current band performed an acoustic rendition of the song at Limehouse Studios in Wembley, UK, as part his edition in the "MTV Unplugged" series.
+He decided to omit "Things We Said Today" in later tours as he began concentrating on digging deeper into The Beatles vault for gems to feature live.
 However, he did revive it occasionally during his "Out There!" tour, which ran from May 4th, 2013 (Belo Horizonte, Brazil) to October 22nd, 2015 (Buffalo, New York).

 Conclusion